Nweremizu/Backend-Stage-Two/DOCUMENTATION.md

 print(response.json())

 ```
-For more information about the API, check out the [Postman Documentation](https://documenter.getpostman.com/view/29556247/2s9YC5xXVo)
+For more a more detailed documentation of the API, check out the [Postman Documentation](https://documenter.getpostman.com/view/29556247/2s9YC5xXVo)

 ## Limitations
 - The API assumes that email addresses are unique, and it checks for email uniqueness when creating a new user.